nuruzzamanrahat/Transportation-Problem-Solver/README.md

 The tool finds the **optimal shipping plan** that **minimizes total transportation cost**.

-### 📘 Optimization Algorithms Used
+### Optimization Algorithms Used

-This project directly implements two key algorithms from your Operations Research syllabus:
+This project directly implements two key algorithms :

 #### **Phase 1:** Vogel’s Approximation Method (VAM)
 A heuristic algorithm that finds a **high-quality Initial Basic Feasible Solution (IBFS)**.